aosabook/500lines/cluster/cluster.markdown

 Message transmission uses the timer functionality to schedule a later delivery of the message at each node, using a random simulated delay.
 We again use ``functools.partial`` to set up a future call to the destination node's ``receive`` method with appropriate arguments.

-Running the simulation just involves popping timers from the heap and executing them if they have not been cancelled and if the destination node is still active.
+Running the simulation just involves popping timers from the heap and executing them if they have not been cancelled and if the destination node is still active. \newpage

 ```python